-Then why do parents worry about raising a child in a bilingual home?
-Why do some professionals STILL recommend a monolingual home for a child who has a speech/language delay?
+Many parents worry about raising a child in a bilingual home and that is unfortunate.
+Some professionals STILL recommend a monolingual home for a child who has a speech/language delay and that is an atrocity.

-Well...it is because there is a still a strong (erroneous) belief circling around out there that speaking 2 language can cause a speech/language delay.
+For some reason, there is a still a strong (erroneous) belief circling around out there that speaking 2 languages can cause a speech/language delay.
 I'm here to tell you...THAT IS NOT TRUE!!
 END OF STORY!!

 For more bilingual tips click here: Raising a Bilingual Child.